-The Certificate III in Commercial Cookery is designed for those wishing to undertake a workplace apprenticeship, where training and assessment is delivered in industry by a qualified assessor.
+The Certificate III in Commercial Cookery provides training to become a commercial cook or chef by undertaking a workplace apprenticeship, where training and assessment is delivered in industry by a qualified assessor.

 Career opportunities, include: